Pappu-Meghana-Sharma/SignLanguageRecognition/README.md

 ---

 ## To Do
-- Add real-time webcam input (maybe use MediaPipe later)
+- Add real-time webcam input (maybe using opencv)

 - Deploy with Streamlit or Flask